RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 **Stackdriver Monitoring** is utilized for tracking performance metrics in BigQuery, including query counts and query execution time.
 - The data collected by Stackdriver Monitoring can be viewed on Stackdriver Monitoring dashboards and used for alerting.
+- Stackdriver Monitoring collects metrics on a range of operations, including
+    - Number of scanned bytes
+    - Query time
+    -  Slots allocated
+    -  Slots available
+    - Number of tables in a dataset
+    - Uploaded rows

 **Stackdriver Logging** is employed to monitor events such as job executions or table creations in BigQuery.
 - Logs are useful for understanding who is performing actions in BigQuery, whereas monitoring is useful for understanding how your queries and jobs are performing.